Co-ownership Regulation

 The co-ownership regulation and all subsequent amendments are published by a notary in the land advertising service.
 There are some costs associated with that.
 The trustee may charge for the management of the modification of the condominium rules if the general meeting has entrusted him with this task.

-It is recommended to check what is in the trustee's contract, in particular, and inquire about these fees.
+It is advisable to check what is in the trustee's contract, including inquiring about these fees.

 Who shall I contact